 by Prof. Dr.-Ing.
 Stefan Krüger and Dipl.-Ing.
 Felix-Ingo Kehren

-The report is very poor as the basic assumption of the whole report is incorrect (page 66):
+Both reports 2007 and 2022 are of course very poor as the basic assumption of the report 2007 is incorrect (page 66):

-The scientists Krüger and Kehren do not know the difference between a real superstructure (the enclosed, weather tight structure without windows above the watertight, subdivided hull and high above the waterline between the main deck (deck 2) on top of the hull and the freeboard deck (deck 4) on top of the superstructure of MV Estonia) and a non-weather tight deck house on top of the freeboard deck (the structure above deck 4), the latter that cannot be included in any stability calculation as it does not have any buoyancy.
+The scientists Krüger and Kehren do not know the difference between a real superstructure (the enclosed, weather tight structure decks #2/4 without windows above the watertight, subdivided hull deck #0/2 and high above the waterline between the main deck (deck #2) on top of the hull and the freeboard deck (deck 4) on top of the superstructure of MV Estonia) and a non-weather tight deck house (decks #4-9) on top of the freeboard deck #4 (the structure above deck #4), the latter that cannot be included in any stability calculation, as it does not provide any buoyancy.
 They thus include the deck house in the superstructure and make the whole vessel watertight up to the funnel.
-They also ignore the fact that vessel had 22 watertight doors in the hull bulkheads that were not per SOLAS.
-All watertight doors were also open at sea!
+They also ignore the fact that vessel had 22 watertight doors in the hull bulkheads decks #0/2 that were not per SOLAS.
+All watertight doors were always open at sea!

 "8.3 Scenario 1